 Mame32, bringing MAME to all users

 Mame32 emerged as an initiative to provide MAME's end-users with a graphical interface to browse their ROM/video game collection.
 In this way, a game could be launched at the click of a mouse, which greatly facilitated the use of this emulator.
-Mame32 has the ability to scan the ROMs folder and create a list with all of them, organizing them by different criteria such as: name of the video game, year of release, rating, etc. Also, Mame32 provided the option to configure some aspects of the MAME emulator directly from the graphical interface.
+Mame32 can scan the ROMs folder and create a list with all of them, organizing them by different criteria such as the name of the video game, year of release, rating, etc. Also, Mame32 provided the option to configure some aspects of the MAME emulator directly from the graphical interface.

 So Mame32 and MAME are the same things?

-Yes and no. That is, in the end, with Mame32, you will have all the features of MAME, but you will also be able to use a graphical interface to manage the emulator.
-The existence of Mame32 is possible, thanks to the fact that MAME is open source, which means that any person with enough programming knowledge, can access the source code of the emulator, and modify it to add new features or fix bugs.
-So the developers of Mame32, use the MAME code to add a new layer (graphical interface) and obtain in this way, a more friendly emulator for the end-user.
+Yes and no. In the end, with Mame32, you will have all the features of MAME, but you will also be able to use a graphical interface to manage the emulator.
+The existence of Mame32 is possible thanks to the fact that MAME is open source, which means that any person with enough programming knowledge can access the emulator's source code and modify it to add new features or fix bugs.
+So the developers of Mame32 use the MAME code to add a new layer (graphical interface) and obtain, in this way, a more friendly emulator for the end-user.
 That is why Mame32 incorporates the MAME source code.

 Although their developers have not updated many of these versions for a long time, it will be possible to run these variations in modern Operating Systems such as Windows 10.
-This is the case of Mame32 for Windows 10, which will work, and we will be able to enjoy this great graphic interface for MAME in the latest Microsoft OS.
-Although it is worth mentioning, that unless we have an excellent reason to use Mame32, it is best to use a software that is more updated and is actively developed by its programmers, as is the case of IV/Play.
+This is the case of Mame32 for Windows 10, which will work, and we can enjoy this great graphic interface for MAME in the latest Microsoft OS.
+Although it is worth mentioning that unless we have an excellent reason to use Mame32, it is best to use more updated software actively developed by its programmers, as is the case of IV/Play.